 The Heat Island Group at Lawrence Berkeley National Laboratory works to cool buildings, cities, and the planet by making roofs, pavements, and cars cooler in the sun.

 On a sunny summer afternoon, urban air can be 1-3°C (2-5°F) warmer than nearby rural air.
 The elevated air temperatures associated with this summer “urban heat island” (UHI) make air conditioners work harder to keep buildings cool, which can strain the power grid.
 They also accelerate the formation of smog, degrading air quality.
-Visit: Cool Science: Urban Heat Island
+Visit: Cool Science: Urban Heat Islands

 On a typical sunny summer afternoon, a clean white roof that reflects 80% of sunlight will stay about 30°C (55°F) cooler than a gray roof that reflects only 20% of sunlight.
 Visit: Cool Science: Cool Roofs